kawan16/mithril-translate/README.md

 Mithril Translate [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)
 =================

-Mithril Translate is a library which allows to internationalize your mithril applications.
+Mithril Translate is a library which allows to internationalize your mithril applications including lazy loading and variable replacement.

 ## Get Started

 One way to use Mithril Translate: download this project, get the `dist` folder files and link to mithril and mithril-translate in the head of your app: